htkseason/TwistFace/README.md

 # TwistFace
-Use Vision-Model-Lib to twist a landmarked-face which can be used to __expand training samples__.
+Using Vision-Model-Lib to twist a landmarked-face which can be used to __expand training samples__.
-Before use this project, you should __include VisionModelLib to classpath first__.
+Before using this project, you should __include VisionModelLib to classpath first__.
 It can be found in my repositories.
 The transformation including __scaling, rotation and non-rigid transformation__.

 ----